frontenddogma/web-development-glossary/manuscript/a.md

 Application Programming Interface
 : An interface or communication protocol between different parts of a computer program intended to simplify the implementation and maintenance of software.
 An API may be for a web-based system, operating system, database system, computer hardware, or software library.&nbsp;[†](#w-api)

+Application-Layer Protocol Negotiation
+: A TLS extension which indicates what application layer protocol is negotiating the encrypted connection without requiring additional round trips.
+ALPN was specified in 2014 as RFC&nbsp;7301.&nbsp;[‡](#m-alpn)

 APT
 : → Advanced Package Tool